virtuoushub/minecrift/README.md

 - Large or Auto GUI size recommended.
 - Use Ctrl-B to turn Full Scene Anti-aliasing (FSAA) on/off.
 Use Ctrl-Alt B to cycle the FSAA renderscale.
 Be warned; this feature is a resource hog!!
-If you cannot get 60fps at your desired FSSA level, cycle it to a lower scale factor.
+If you cannot get 60fps at your desired FSAA level, cycle it to a lower scale factor.
 Anyone with a nVidia GTX Titan please let me know what average FPS you get at scale factor 4.0!
 - Ctrl , or . decreases or increases the FOV scale factor.
 This can be used to